 news (and chat)

-It's just over a year since my most amazing year's programme of festival gigs was all cancelled.
+It's nearly 2 years since my most amazing year's programme of festival gigs was all cancelled.
 In the year of my 70th birthday, I would never have dreamed that I would (without really trying too hard!) have finally filled my summer diary with great blues festivals.
 Then for it all to be cancelled due to corona virus.

 But suddenly I've had contact from the organisers of two of the festivals asking if I would be up for starting up again in 2022!
 Er - yes!
 See the "gigs" page for details.